EtaCassiopeia/scala-microservices/readme.md

 I believe it's a major issue in most microservices.

 To scale up the project we have to be able to run multiple instances of a certain service to balance the load.
-Also each service runs completely isolated and even may have it's own data store, but in some cases they need to share some state with each other or at least be aware of each other.
+Also each service runs completely isolated and even may have its own data store, but in some cases they need to share some state with each other or at least be aware of each other.

 In this project each instance of **"file-transformer-service"** may process a different file.
 Each instance of service